konveyor/tackle-test-generator-cli/README.md

 ```

-To see the CLI in action on a sample Java application, run the command
+To see the CLI in action on a sample Java application, set JAVA_HOME to the JDK installation
+and run the command
 ```
 tkltest --config-file ./test/data/irs/tkltest_config.toml --verbose generate ctd-amplified
 ```